thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 One- or Two-Phase Initialization?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Swift's current model it attempts to ensure that instance variables
+Codira's current model it attempts to ensure that instance variables
 are initialized before they are used via definite initialization
 analysis.
 However, we haven't yet specified whether dynamic dispatch
 during initialization sees the object as being of the